...

 Ⓒ 一般社団法人新宮町おもてなし協会

 After the Shimabara Rebellion (島原の乱) in 1638, Japan entered an era of national isolation.
-To monitor the arrival of foreign ships, five guardhouses were established in Fukuoka Prefecture, and one of them is on Ainoshima.
+To monitor the arrival of foreign ships, five guardhouses were established in Fukuoka Prefecture, with one located on Ainoshima Island.

 The guardhouse was built on high ground at an elevation of 77 meters.
-This was so the guards could see as furthest as possible.
+This allowed the guards to see as far as possible.

-Back then, two guards and three foot soilers were stationed at the guardhouse each day.
-Fukuoka Domain’s ship would be dispatched if a foreign ship was discovered to chase the unwelcome ship away.
+Back then, two guards and three foot soldiers were stationed at the guardhouse each day.
+Fukuoka Domain’s ship would be dispatched if a foreign vessel was discovered to chase the unwelcome ship away.

 Nowadays, you can still see the stonewalls of the guardhouse.
 Next to it, a white lighthouse replaces the guardhouse.